Community Learning Network

 Strengthening commUNITY Resiliency through neighborhood awareness, activities, education, events, and improvements

-in the Guadalupe Historic District of Santa Fe, New Mexico.
+Guadalupe Historic District of Santa Fe, New Mexico.

 The Guadalupe Historic District was originally part of the original Barrio Analco and is one of the oldest neighborhoods in Santa Fe.